 Princeton, N.J.—Forty percent of black and Hispanic patients receive worse care than their white counterparts, according to the Agency for Healthcare Research and Quality; and a study by the National Urban League Policy Institute revealed that such disparities accounted for an estimated $60 billion in excess health care costs in 2009.
-A new resource package from the Robert Wood Johnson Foundation (RWJF)—including an issue brief, videos, case studies, and more—examines how health care providers can better identify and address disparities in care.
+A resource package from the Robert Wood Johnson Foundation (RWJF)—including an issue brief, videos, case studies, and more—examines how health care providers can better identify and address disparities in care.

 “A patient’s race, ethnicity, or preferred language should not influence the quality of care he or she receives when visiting a health care provider,” said Anne F. Weiss, MPP, team director and senior program officer at RWJF.
 “It is important that providers have access to the best data to identify disparities, and the training necessary to reduce inequalities in care.”